Technologicat/unpythonic/README.md

 assert result == (6, 7)
 ```

-This is purely a convenience feature, with the following aims:
+This is purely a convenience feature, which:

- - To make it explicit right at the definition site that this block is going to be run ``@immediate``ly (in contrast to an explicit call and assignment *after* the definition).
+ - Makes it explicit right at the definition site that this block is going to be run ``@immediate``ly (in contrast to an explicit call and assignment *after* the definition).
 Collects related information into one place.
 Aligns the ordering of the presentation with the ordering of the thought process, reducing the need to skip back and forth.

- - To help eliminate errors, in the same way as the habit of typing parentheses only in pairs.
+ - Helps eliminate errors, in the same way as the habit of typing parentheses only in pairs.
 There's no risk of forgetting to call the block after the possibly lengthy process of thinking through and writing the definition.

- - To document that the block is going to be used only once, and not called from elsewhere possibly much later.
+ - Documents that the block is going to be used only once, and not called from elsewhere possibly much later.
 Tells the reader there's no need to remember this definition.

 ### Dynamic scoping

-By creative application of lexical scoping.
+Via creative application of lexical scoping.
 There's a singleton, `dyn`:

 ```python
 def f():